-If someone tries to discredit you, you start to have self doubt and only believe you will succeed because of luck, rather than talent or knowledge, experience or qualifications, this can be problematic.
+If someone tries to discredit you, you start to have self-doubt and only believe you will succeed because of luck, rather than talent or knowledge, experience, or qualifications, this can be problematic.
 If you believe that you are unlucky your chances of succeeding are decreased because of your own beliefs.

-I was once was called a fraud by someone who tried discrediting me in court because I was called in as a ‘expert witness’ and he had a lot to loose due to a divorce hearing.
-I started to feel insecure (not because I did not know what I was talking about or the knowledge I had of my profession) but the fear of what people would think of me, based on the defendants outbursts.
+I was once was called a fraud by someone who tried discrediting me in court because I was called in as an ‘expert witness and he had a lot to lose due to a divorce hearing.
+I started to feel insecure (not because I did not know what I was talking about or the knowledge I had of my profession) but the fear of what people would think of me, based on the defendant’s outbursts.
 I remember I had stage fright and my cerebellar atrophy blocked out certain words which on the spot I could not answer (that did not mean that I did not know them).
 I am an author on the subject and manage several blogs and my report was prepared meticulously yet the defendant tried to discredit me and to make himself look better.
 If anything he was the fake and fraudster for claiming he was an expert registering crap domain names that had no SEO value, but I digress.
-He then contradicted himself and asked me to help him sell them, so if I was so useless and unprofessional at my job why would he have even bothered asking me?, as you can imagine I refused his offer and as soon as I got home blocked him from every social media platform.
+He then contradicted himself and asked me to help him sell them, so if I was so useless and unprofessional at my job why would he have even bothered asking me?, as you can imagine I refused his offer, and as soon as I got home blocked him from every social media platform.
 This was my way of regaining control of the situation.
 Enough said let sleeping dogs lie.

 Impostor syndrome was first identified in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.
-In their finding and their paper they wrote, their theory was that only women were uniquely affected by impostor syndrome.
+In their finding and the paper they wrote, their theory was that only women were uniquely affected by impostor syndrome.